 Amanda is the author of the Amazon bestseller ‘The New Mode Code: Shatter Expectations and Crush It at Motherhood’.
 In her book, Amanda takes you through her clumsy journey into motherhood and shares how she learned to embrace her new self — stretch marks, rolls, and all.
-With journal prompts, exercises, and “Tice Advice,” Amanda helps you understand what really takes place postpartum, both mentally and physically.
+With journal prompts, exercises, and “Tice Advice,” Amanda helps you understand what occurs postpartum mentally and physically.

 Amanda is a successful international curve model who has been featured in Oprah Magazine, ABC NEWS, Access Hollywood, and the cover of Weight Watchers magazine, among others.
-She has modeled fashion lines for Jennifer Lopez and Heidi Klum, representing curve models around the world.
+She has modeled fashion lines for Jennifer Lopez and Heidi Klum, representing global curve models.

 To learn more about Amanda and join her community, visit

 What Is a “Good Mom?”
 (25 Tips From Real Moms)